Operation Halberd: Battle

 The Italian fleet was shadowed by British aircraft from Malta beginning at 13:07.
 At 14:30 the Italian fleet was about 40 nmi from the convoy, but "...decided to return home around 14:30 on 27 September when..." it "... learned that the British had two battleships, a carrier and six cruisers at sea."
-(Note: "He therefore decided to return home around 14:30 on the 27th when he learned that the British had two battleships, a carrier and six cruisers at sea.")
 Aircraft from Ark Royal shadowed the Italian fleet from 15:15 to 17:50.
-Cr.42 fighters arrived at 15:30 to provide air cover but the squadron leader of the first flight was shot down by friendly fire from an Italian destroyer.
+Cr.42 fighters arrived at 15:30 to provide air cover but the squadron leader of the first flight was shot down by an Italian destroyer.
 Two more Italian pilots were lost when another flight of ten C.200s ran out of fuel and ditched in the sea.
 At 14:46 Prince of Wales, Rodney, Sheffield, Edinburgh, and six destroyers steamed toward the Italian fleet but were recalled at 17:00 before making contact and rejoined the convoy at 18:30.

 Nelson, Rodney, Prince of Wales and Ark Royal turned west to return to Gibraltar, escorted by Duncan, Fury, Gurkha, Lance, Legion, Lively.
-Garland, Piorun, and Isaac Sweers.
+Garland, Piorun and Isaac Sweers.
 Euryalus fell in astern of the port column of merchant ships while Sheffield and Hermione joined the starboard column as the remaining destroyers closed into a night steaming formation.
-The formation was attacked by a few torpedo bombers, and Imperial Star was struck by a single torpedo.
-Oribi took the damaged freighter in tow.
-Italian Motoscafo armato silurante (MAS torpedo boats) deployed through the Strait of Messina, but failed to find the convoy.
+The formation was attacked by a few torpedo bombers and Imperial Star was struck by a torpedo; Oribi took the damaged freighter in tow.
+Italian Motoscafo armato silurante (MAS torpedo boats) in the Strait of Messina but failed to find the convoy.